vidyalathabadde/alignedTypes/guided_alignedTypes_SYCLmigration/README.md

-﻿# `convolutionSeparable` Sample
+﻿# `Aligned Types` Sample

-The convolution separable is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
+Data structure alignment is the way data is arranged and accessed in computer memory.
+Memory access is said to be aligned when the data being accessed is n bytes long and the datum address is n-byte aligned.
+When a memory access is not aligned, it is said to be misaligned.
 This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a CPU, GPU, or accelerator.

 | Area              | Description
 |:---                   |:---
-| What you will learn              | Migrate convolutionSeparable from CUDA to SYCL and optimize it
+| What you will learn              | Migrate alignedTypes from CUDA to SYCL
 | Time to complete              | 15 minutes
 | Category                      | Code Optimization

 ## Purpose

-The sample shows the migration of convolutionSeperable from CUDA to SYCL using SYCLomatic tool and optimizing the migrated sycl code further to achieve good results.
+The sample shows the migration of alignesTypes from CUDA to SYCL using SYCLomatic tool.

 >**Note**: We use Intel® open-sources SYCLomatic migration tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 Users can also use Intel® DPC++ Compatibility Tool which comes along with the Intel® oneAPI Base Toolkit.